-R.O.C are (L-R above) Karen Sheridan (vocals, music), Fred Browning (vocals, music), Danton Supple (production, mixing), Patrick Nicholson (music).
+L-R: Karen Sheridan (vocals, music), Fred Browning (vocals, music), Danton Supple (production, mixing), Patrick Nicholson (music)

-In 2019 R.O.C released their fourth album 'Bile & Celestial Beauty', their first new music in 12 years.
+R.O.C's acclaimed new album 'Bile & Celestial Beauty' is their first new music in 12 years.

-The album sees longtime co-producer Danton Supple (Coldplay/Patti Smith) joining as a full-time member.
+The new album sees longtime co-producer Danton Supple (Coldplay/Patti Smith) joining as a full band-member.

 The album is accompanied by eight videos by R.O.C and Oleg Rooz.

-Also in 2019 R.O.C's entire catalogue has been reissued digitally.
+In 2020 R.O.C's entire catalogue was reissued digitally to renewed acclaim.
 Links are in Music.

 'Bile & Celestial Beauty' reviews